Trusted by 100,000+ organizations globally

 Capture evidentiary footage – In the event of an incident, school CCTV cameras can capture school security camera footage that can be used for evidentiary purposes by the administrators, school security team or local law enforcement.
 School security camera system footage of incidents and emergencies can also be used to better train individuals and teams to ensure there’s no repeat of the incident and improve future response efforts.

 Detect unusual motion – Unusual motion technology within school security cameras learn what a typical scene looks like.
-It then detects and flags unusual motion that deviates from the norm to the operator via the video management system (VMS).
+It then detects and flags unusual motion that deviates from the norm to the operator via an AI video management software.
 An example of this could be the movement of an intruder on school property outside of school hours in a school security camera scene.

 Detect unusual activity – Unusual activity technology detects atypical activities within a camera scene and alerts operators.
 An example of this type of video analytics for schools and educational facilities in action could be a speeding vehicle in the campus parking lot or an individual climbing the school’s perimeter fence.